hainayanda/Draftsman/README.md

     .bottom.horizontal.moreThan(to: view.safeAreaLayoutGuide)
 ```

-On the example above, it will create equal constraints between `myView` vertical anchors and `otherView` vertical anchors, then it will create another with `myView` bottom and `view.safeAreaLayoutGuide` bottom.
+In the example above, it will create equal constraints between `myView` vertical anchors and `otherView` vertical anchors, then it will create another with `myView` bottom and `view.safeAreaLayoutGuide` bottom.

 ### Anonymous Anchor